ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ## `TypeVarTuple`

-> Introduced in PEP 646, `TypeVarTuple` is available experimentally in Python 3.11+, and officially supported by Pyright and (partially) by `mypy`.
+> Introduced in PEP 646, `TypeVarTuple` is available experimentally in Python 3.11+, and officially supported by PyRight and (partially) by MyPy`.

 TypeVarTuple is like `*args`, but for types.
 It lets you define generic classes and functions that accept a variable number of types, creating more powerful and flexible type-safe abstractions.